Spinal Tap II: The End Continues: Development

 It was announced in May 2022 that a sequel to This Is Spinal Tap was in development, with Reiner, Guest, McKean, and Shearer reprising their roles and Reiner returning as director.
-Though Reiner had deliberately avoided making sequels up to this point in his career, the unexpected cultural resurgence of Kate Bush through Stranger Things, combined with ongoing fan interest and the cast's frustration over receiving little to no profit from the original film's home media and international sales, ultimately led him to move forward with a follow-up to This Is Spinal Tap.
-The 2021 death of Tony Hendra, who played Spinal Tap's original manager Ian Faith, influenced a storyline about his character having willed a contract to his daughter, Hope Faith, which calls for one last concert, forcing the band to reunite after 15 years of not playing together.

-In November 2023, Reiner announced that musicians Paul McCartney, Elton John and Garth Brooks were set to make cameo appearances as themselves.
+Reiner had deliberately avoided making sequels, but the unexpected cultural resurgence of Kate Bush through Stranger Things, combined with continuing fan interest and the cast's frustration over receiving little or no profit from the original film, caused a rethink.
+The death of Tony Hendra in 2021, who played Spinal Tap's original manager Ian Faith, inspired a storyline about his character having willed a contract to his daughter Hope Faith which required one last concert from the band, forcing them to reunite after 15 years of not playing together.
+In November 2023, Reiner announced that the musicians Paul McCartney, Elton John and Garth Brooks were set to make cameo appearances as themselves.

-On a budget of $22.6 million (before tax incentives), filming began in New Orleans in March 2024, with Questlove and Trisha Yearwood included among the cameo appearances.
-Fran Drescher was announced at the end of March to be reprising her role as Bobbi Flekman, with John Michael Higgins and Chris Addison among the new additions to the cast.
-Paul Shaffer, who played inept promo man Artie Fufkin in the original film, was also announced as being in the cast.

-Like the original film, the production was only loosely scripted so as to be largely improvised by the actors in two to three takes of each scene.
+Filming began in New Orleans in March 2024, on a budget of $22.6 million (before tax incentives), with Questlove and Trisha Yearwood included among the cameo appearances.
+Fran Drescher was announced at the end of March to be reprising her role as Bobbi Flekman, with John Michael Higgins and Chris Addison among the new additions.
+Paul Shaffer, who played the inept promo man Artie Fufkin in the original film, was also announced as being in the cast.
+Like the original film, the production was only loosely scripted and largely improvised by the actors in two to three takes of each scene.
 Scenes were filmed with a dual digital camera setup, allowing scenes to be captured spontaneously.

 Live concert footage was filmed at Stonehenge, Wiltshire, in August 2025 which was not used in the film.
-The footage will be released in cinemas as the film concert Spinal Tap at Stonehenge: The Final Finale in 2026.
+This footage was originally intended to be released in cinemas as the film concert Spinal Tap at Stonehenge: The Final Finale in 2026, but the project was delayed indefinitely after Reiner and his wife Michele Singer Reiner were killed in December 2025.